LiorKogan/V1/README.md

     This second case supports situations in which an entity participating in a relationship is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
 For example, a certain horse may be known to have been owned during certain timeframes, even if the owners are unknown or unimportant.

-  - The edge's label is an integer or a nonempty string identifying the _relationship's type_ (e.g., _owns_, _member of_) or the _action's type_ (e.g., _sleeps_).
+  - The label of an edge is an integer or a nonempty string identifying either the _relationship type_ (e.g., _owns_, _member of_) or the _action type_ (e.g., _sleeps_).
-  - A directed edge represents a directional relationship or action, while an undirected edge represents a bidirectional relationship or action.
+  - A directed edge represents a directional relationship or action, whereas an undirected edge represents a bidirectional relationship or action.
   - Properties and subproperties represent features and subfeatures of entities (e.g., _name_ property and _first name_ subproperty for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
-For each entity, relationship, and action, property names are pairwise distinct strings or integers, each identifying the feature's name, and each property value represents the feature's value.
+For any entity, relationship, and action, property names are pairwise distinct strings or integers, identifying feature names, and property values represent the corresponding feature values.
   - Each feature value is of a data type corresponding to a value type supported by the model.
 In this paper, we will use the following data types:

     - _basic data types_: _int_, _float_, _date_, _datetime_, _duration_, and _string_.